InvestmentSystems/function-pipe/doc/source/usage_df.rst

         return df

 Now we can create two PipeNode expressions for each name we are investigating.
 These are then passed to ``merge_gender_data`` as key-word arguments.
 In all cases the raw data DataFrame is now retained with the ``store`` PipeNode.
 After plotting and viewing the plot, we can retrieve stored DataFrames by calling the ``store_items`` method of PipeNodeInput.
-Here, we load each DF into a sheet of an Excel workbook outside of the PipeNode call.
+Here, we load each DataFrame into a sheet of an Excel workbook outside of the PipeNode call.
 This could also be done as a PipeNode.

 .. code-block:: python